 - Visions of the Future Do Not Include Your Spouse.

-What you lose in a divorce?
+What are signs you should get a divorce?

 - Most of your interactions are not positive.

 - You find reasons to avoid your partner.